MinchinWeb/openttd-wmdot/ReadMe.txt

         from Oil Rigs to Oil Refineries to earn WmDOT a little bit of money.

 -- Version History ------------------------------------------------------------
-Version 7 [2011-01-12]
+Version 8 [2011-01-21]
+    Can now bridge over canals, rivers, and railroad tracks Fixes bug where WmDOT would crash is the generated Atlas contained no towns Version 7 [2011-01-12]
     Added Operation Hibernia
     Bug fixes